Unified thermal model for photohadronic neutrino production in astrophysical sources: Construction of the thermal model

 In this appendix, we discuss the neutrino production in photohadronic sources in more detail.
 In doing so we justify the relationship in Eq.~\ref{eq:tempsource} which gives the temperature of the black-body spectrum in the thermal model.
 For clarity, throughout this appendix, we will denote the proton, pion and neutrino energies by $E'_p$, $E'_\pi$ and $E'_\nu$ respectively (in the main text the energy of each particle is denoted by $E'$ regardless of the species, while the symbols $E_p$ and $E_\nu$ are reserved for the total energy injected in protons and neutrinos) and we will use natural units with $c=1$.

 First of all, we are going to derive approximate analytical expressions for the pion spectra produced by $p\gamma$ interactions.
+Similar results have been obtained using analytical approximations in other works, see, e.g., Refs.~\cite{Dermer:2012rg,Murase:2014foa}.
 The neutrino spectra will be then obtained from the pion ones under the assumption of weak magnetic fields: this assumption is only for convenience of analytical calculations and is not made in the text.
 Following Ref.~\cite{Hummer:2010vx}, the injection spectrum of pions (differential in energy, volume and time) can be approximated by

 where IT denotes the ``Interaction Type'' (e.g.~resonant production, $t$-channel production, multi-pion production), $\chi^\text{IT}_\pi$ is the fraction of the proton energy carried by the pion for each interaction type, $M^\text{IT}_\pi$ is the multiplicity of pions in the final state (average number of pions of a certain type produced per interaction) and $\Gamma^\text{IT}_{p\to\pi}(E'_p)$ is the interaction rate for a proton with energy $E'_p$.
 The values of $\chi^\text{IT}_\pi$ and $M^\text{IT}_\pi$ for each interaction type are provided in Ref.~\cite{Hummer:2010vx}.
 Assuming that the proton spectrum is $N_p(E'_p)\propto E^{'-2}_p e^{-E'_p/E'_\text{p,max}}$, it follows that